ashok-khanna/lisp-notes/README.md

     (reduce #'intersection '((b r a d) (b a d) (c a t)))

-<a id="org1684b41"></a>
+<a id="org4c2f619"></a>

 ## Push, Pop & Reverse

-We can use lists as pushdown stacks.
-The macro PUSH can be used to push an element to the front of the list, while the macro POP can remove and return the first element of the list.
+The macro `PUSH` can be used to push an element to the front of a list, while the macro `POP` can remove and return the first element of the list.
 Both are destructive operations as they directly change the original lists in question.

-For example:
+The below is an example of pushing 1 to the front of MY-LIST:

     (defparameter my-list '(2 3 4))